Road Atlanta: History

 In 1998, major racing resumed at Road Atlanta with the first edition of the Petit Le Mans endurance race.
 The race attracted worldwide attention, and included entries from the Le Mans-winning Porsche factory team.
-The race would be the first race of the American Le Mans Series and included a spectacular accident where a Porsche 911 GT1 backflipped and flew into the side barriers.
+The race would be the first race of the American Le Mans Series and included a spectacular "blowover" accident where a Porsche 911 GT1 lifted its front while driving over the hump, backflipped in mid air, and flew into the side barriers.
+A similar incident had occurred there in the 1972 Can-Am season to the McLaren M20 of Denny Hulme, and again in the 2000 race to one of the open top BMW V12 LMR that had won the 1999 Le Mans in which Mercedes-Benz CLR somersaulted no less than three times.

 Petit has continued to be an annual event at Road Atlanta, and a marquee event in the ALMS.
 Prior to the 2007 Petit Le Mans, the entire track surface was repaved.
 The works also included moving the walls in the esses away from the track, with the intention of improved driver safety and better sight lines for spectators.
-In the late winter of 2007/2008, the circuit was again modified with the reconfiguration of turns 4 and 12, for the ostensible safety benefit of motorcycle racers (the racing line for cars remained essentially unchanged).
+In the late winter of 2007–2008, the circuit was again modified with the reconfiguration of turns 4 and 12, for the ostensible safety benefit of motorcycle racers (the racing line for cars remained essentially unchanged).

 In April 2008, Road Atlanta hosted the 4th stage of the Tour de Georgia, one of the largest cycling stage races in the United States.
 The stage was run using standard racing bikes instead of the more aerodynamic time trial bikes.
 Slipstream Chipotle won the stage with a time of 19:38.86, while Astana and Team High Road finished second and third respectively.
 Used in local cycling events, the circuit is run counterclockwise (in reverse), owing to safety issues from the downhill Turn 11 to Turn 12, creating a steep climb from Turn 12 to Turn 11, and a much safer route for cycling.

 The October 2008 Petit Le Mans had a four-day crowd of 113,000 people with an average weekend crowd of nearly 80,000 fans.
 The race entry list includes a number of new and returning cars.

 In September 2012, the track was purchased by IMSA Holdings as part of its acquisition of Panoz Motor Sports Group.
 The intention was to combine the Grand AM and American Le Mans Series.
 NASCAR K&N series has announced a return to the track in October 2013 as part of the NASCAR K&N Pro Series East.